tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Confusion matrix](confusionmatrix.png)

-This is the takehome assigment where the first collum is for image type 1 second collum for type 2 and thirth model is type 3.
+This is the take home assigment where the first collum is for image type 1 second collum for type 2 and third model is type 3.

-This also gives you differnt types of F1 score options:
+This also gives you different types of F1 score options:
-**Maco-averaged F1:** Average F1 scores over classes.
+**Macro-averaged F1:** Average F1 scores over classes.
 So here you assume that all classes are equally important.
 **Weighted F1** Mean of the per class f-scores weighted by their support **Micro-averaged F1** Make one binary confusion matrix over all classes then compute recall, precision once (all samples are equally important)

-You can calculate all the metrics its about what metric you attribute the most meaning towards.
+You can calculate all the metrics it's about what metric you attribute the most meaning towards.

 ## Metrics for regression models.

 - **R2**: Easy to understand scale
 - **MSE**: Mean square error, easy to relate to input
-- **Mean or median absolute error**: More robust metrics meaning they are less influenced by the distrobution characteristics of the data.
+- **Mean or median absolute error**: More robust metrics meaning they are less influenced by the distribution characteristics of the data.
 - **Negative version**: Negative versions of the other metrics.
 Something that decreases if the model gets better.

 You can also plot prediction or residual plots with regression models.